 As both a student and employee, you are a valuable member of our campus community.
-We rely heavily on student employees to help provide fast and efficient work throughout the campus community.
+We rely on student employees to help provide high quality work throughout the campus community.
 We hope you enjoy your experience working at Whitman College and that you have an opportunity to develop work habits, skills, and contacts that will serve you well in your working life.